Last updated: 08 February 2022

 Today, even competing entities agree that where new technologies are concerned, industry-wide efforts are required to build workable infrastructures and develop compatible, interoperable, multi-use systems.

-This effort cannot be accomplished, on any meaningful scale, by individual players acting in their interests.
+On any meaningful scale, this effort cannot be accomplished by individual players acting in their interests.

-To date, the Forum has been highly successful in fostering communications across industries and the public sector and in encouraging various trials that demonstrate the viability of smart card-based payment and information systems.
+To date, the Forum has been highly successful in fostering communications across industries and the public sector and encouraging various trials demonstrating the viability of smart card-based payment and information systems.

 Now it's your turn